asci/blog/src/notes/git-merge.md

 gh pr list --state merged --json mergedAt,title,url --limit 100 >> prs.json
 ```

 It will create `prs.json` file that we will use to filter using `jq`.
-To do so run the following command replacing dates with the timeframe you're looking for:
+If you don't have it installed find how to install it on [this page](https://stedolan.github.io/jq/download/) To do so run the following command replacing dates with the timeframe you're looking for:

 ```bash
 jq --arg s '2021-10-15' --arg e '2021-10-19' '